dashpay/dash-network-deploy/README.md

 ## Getting started

-Create your own cluster configuration in `clusters`.
+Create your own network configuration in `networks`.
 Use `aws-example.*` as a skeleton.
 The following commands will all directly use the aws-example, while you should change it to use your own config.